McDonald’s Cheeseburger

 Dietary Cholesterol

-There are 40 milligrams of dietary cholesterol in a single serving.
-That amount of cholesterol is about 14% of the daily value.
+There are 40 milligrams of dietary cholesterol in a single McDonald’s cheeseburger.
+That’s a medium level with a 14% daily value.

 Serving Size 1 Cheeseburger